omnetpp/docs.omnetpp.org/tictoc/index.md

 Sources: @ref tictoc17.ned, @ref tictoc17.msg, @ref txc17.cc, @ref omnetpp.ini

-## Part 6 - Visualizing the results with the @opp IDE
+## Part 6 - Visualizing the results with the OMNeT++ IDE

 ### 6.1 Visualizing output scalars and vectors

-The @opp IDE can help you to analyze your results.
+The OMNeT++ IDE can help you to analyze your results.
 It supports filtering, processing and displaying vector and scalar data, and can display histograms, too.
 The following diagrams have been created with the Result Analysis tool of the IDE.

 The `results` directory in the project folder contains .vec and .sca files, which are the files that store the results in vector and scalar form, respectively.
 Vectors record data values as a function of time, while scalars typically record aggregate values at the end of the simulation.
-To open the Result Analysis tool, double click on either the .vec or the .sca files in the @opp IDE.
+To open the Result Analysis tool, double click on either the .vec or the .sca files in the OMNeT++ IDE.
 Both files will be loaded by the Result Analysis tool.
 You can find the `Browse Data` tab at the bottom of the Result Analysis tool panel.
 Here you can browse results by type by switching the various tabs at the top of the tool panel, ie. Scalars, Vectors, or Histograms.
 By default, all results of a result type are displayed.
 You can filter them by the module filter to view all or some of the individual modules, or the statistic name filter to display different types of statistics, ie. mean, max, min, standard deviation, etc.